 PrestaShop, founded in 2007 in France, is an open-source ecommerce platform that offers businesses the ability to create customized online stores.
 Initially developed as a student project, it has grown into a widely used platform with a focus on providing flexible ecommerce solutions for businesses all around the globe.

 As an open-source solution, PrestaShop is free to download and use, and users can tailor their stores extensively due to its modular nature and the availability of numerous plugins and themes.
-Sellers can also avail of a strong community on the platform and a marketplace full of modules and themes, bolstering the platform's functionality.
+Online sellers can also avail of a strong community on the platform and a marketplace full of modules and themes, bolstering the platform’s functionality.

 Keep in mind, however, that setting up and customizing PrestaShop can be complex, necessitating a decent amount of technical expertise.
-Furthermore, while the software is free, costs can accumulate for hosting, premium modules, and themes.
+Furthermore, while the software is free, business costs can accumulate for hosting, premium modules, and themes.

-Price: Creating an ecommerce site is free with PrestaShop, but you'll need to account for the expenses associated with website hosting and any additional features your business may require.
+Price: Creating an ecommerce site is free with PrestaShop, but you will need to account for the expenses associated with website hosting and any additional features your internet commerce business may require.
+The platform also offers a plan with hosting, support, and ecommerce services, which begins at €24/month (around $26/month).

-10. Adobe Commerce
+10. Adobe Commerce (previously Magento)

 Adobe Commerce, formerly known as Magento, was originally released in 2008.
 It was acquired by Adobe in 2018 and rebranded, becoming part of Adobe’s extensive digital experience suite.
 As a B2C ecommerce platform, it’s known for its robustness, flexibility, and scalability, catering primarily to medium to large businesses.

-That being said, those new to running an ecommerce site may find the platform's rich features and customization potential to be a bit overwhelming.
-What's more, developing a site can require significant investment in development resources and external add-ons.
+That being said, those new to running an ecommerce site may find the Adobe platform’s rich features and customization potential to be a bit overwhelming.
+What’s more, developing a site can require significant investment in development resources and external add-ons.

 Price: Merchants should get in touch with the Adobe Commerce team for custom pricing.